 It’s actually insulting to leave a tip in Japan.
 Rather than relying on tips to make up the bulk of their wages, Japanese workers feel they are getting paid to do their job and take pride in doing it well.
 They don’t need an added incentive which, in fact, comes off rather patronizing and embarrassing.

 8. Listen to Aretha Franklin (About the Importance of Respect)

 Respect is an important basic cultural tenant in Asia and is taken very seriously.
 Possibly the rudest thing you can do in Thailand is make someone “lose face.”
 Thailand is called the “Land of a Thousand Smiles” so it can be hard to figure out if you’ve made someone lose face, but err on the safe side and try to never question someone’s authority or do anything that could potentially embarrass another.
 In Korea, even more so than in surrounding countries, it is important to respect elders.
 It’s rude to even pick up your chopsticks at the start of a meal or get up from the table at the end of it before the oldest people do so.
 When in doubt, defer to elders.
 Also, many Asian cultures tend to be conservative so it’s important to respect that in everything from how you interact with others to how you dress.
 While you won’t be ostracized for walking around with bare shoulders, you’ll feel a warmer welcome if you make the effort to dress a bit more conservatively.

 While not technically offensive, chewing gum is actually illegal in Singapore and has been since 1992.
-What’s more, it’s pretty strictly enforced: you risk a $500 fine for spitting out gum on public streets.
+What’s more, it’s strictly enforced: You risk a $500 fine for spitting out gum on public streets.
 Better stick with Altoids.